 - Serious illnesses diagnosed in your immediate family

-Adverse risks related to the above could result in an increase to the cost of your life insurance and in very severe circumstances, you could be declined for life insurance.
+Adverse risks related to the above could result in an increase in the cost of your life insurance and in very severe circumstances, you could be declined for life insurance.

 You will find that some applications are shorter than others.
 Over the years, insurance companies have realised that lengthy applications can be a deterrent for some people.
 Short applications focus on revealing any concerns and only ask further questions if required.
 This option can help speed up the application process for those that have nothing to disclose.